tsjk/rindeal-ebuild-repo/net-p2p/qbittorrent/README.md

 - verbose build
 - source built from git snapshots rather than from pre-generated tarballs
 - customized and hardened systemd service template + user service
+- ability to install gui and webui versions simultaneously